David Roberts (painter): Travel to Egypt and the Holy Land

 J. M. W. Turner persuaded Roberts to abandon scene painting and devote himself to becoming a full-time artist.
 Roberts set sail for Egypt on 31 August 1838, a few years after Owen Jones.
-His intent was to produce drawings that he could later use as the basis for the paintings and lithographs to sell to the public.
+His intent was to produce drawings that he could later use as the basis for paintings and lithographs to sell to the public.
 Egypt was much in vogue at this time, and travellers, collectors and lovers of antiquities were keen to buy works inspired by the East or depicting the great monuments of ancient Egypt.

 Roberts made a long tour in Egypt, Nubia, the Sinai, the Holy Land, Jordan and Lebanon.
 Throughout, he produced a vast collection of drawings and watercolour sketches.

 Muhammad Ali Pasha received Roberts in Alexandria on 16 May 1839, shortly before his return to the UK.
 He later reproduced this scene, apparently from memory, in Volume 3 of Egypt & Nubia.